|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Fate of Pilot

 After ditching, King was unhurt and successfully deployed his life raft and spent five days at sea before making landfall on Mono Island on July 22, 1943.
 The native people observed two A6M2-N Rufes strafing something in the water off Mono and came to his rescue.
-Taking him ashore King join the crew of TBF Avenger 47448 who ditched June 16 and been hiding on the island since June 18.
-The next day, the three crew members of TBF Avenger 05923 who ditched July 18, 1943 also arrived on the island and joined the group.
+Taking him ashore King join the crew of TBF Avenger 47448 who ditched June 16, 1943 and been hiding on the island since June 18, 1943.
+The next day, the three crew members of TBF Avenger 05923 ditched July 18, 1943 and arrived on the island and joined the group.

-Hidden on the island by the native people, the group of seven aviators ate only one chicken and no other meat and rotated reading the Bible at night to keep up their spirits, and on several occasions avoided nearby Japanese patrols.
+Hidden on the island by the local people, the group of seven aviators ate only one chicken and no other meat and rotated reading the Bible at night to keep up their spirits, and on several occasions avoided nearby Japanese patrols.
 King suffered a throat problem, thought to be strep throat and took sulfa tablets and was given a brew from leaves by the native doctor that cured him two days later.

 After nearly three months, a portion of the group (Peck, Teft, Mitchell and King) planned to sail to the south and bring help to the others on Mono.
-Using one of their life rafts and departed on September 13 during the moonlight night, and spent four days in the raft, and observed Japanese and Allied planes overhead.
+Using one of their life rafts and departed on September 13, 1943 during a moonlit night and spent four days in the raft at sea observing Japanese and Allied aircraft overhead.